2014 COMMUNITY DESIGN CHARRETTE PROGRAM

 A Plan NH Community Design Charrette may be the assistance you need.

-Plan NH is currently seeking applications from New Hampshire communities for its Spring 2014 Community Design Charrette Program.
+Plan NH is currently seeking applications from New Hampshire communities for its Fall 2014 Community Design Charrette Program.
+As of December 2013, there is not yet a set due date.

 COMMUNITY DESIGN CHARRETTE PROGRAM